jonrutter/ts-quiz/README.md

 ## Acknowledgements

-- This project uses the [Open Trivia Database API](https://opentdb.com/) as a source for the quiz questions.
+- This project uses the [Open Trivia Database API](https://opentdb.com/) as a source for quiz questions.
-- Credit to [Thomas Weibenfalk](https://www.youtube.com/watch?v=F2JCjVSZlG0) for creating the original design and idea for this project.
+- This project was originally built following [Thomas Weibenfalk's tutorial](https://www.youtube.com/watch?v=F2JCjVSZlG0).